In this article:

 Bachelor’s Degree in a related Pre-Optometry Science Discipline – Four Year Duration

 The majority of students who wish to become an optometrist start by earning a bachelor’s degree in a science discipline.
 Two examples are microbiology and biochemistry.
 Below is some information on each of these options:

 Bachelor’s programs in microbiology introduce students to the detailed work of studying microscopic organisms like bacteria, plankton, and viruses.

-• Immunology – the study of the immune system, which protects living organism from infection through various lines of defence
+- Immunology – the study of the immune system, which protects living organism from infection through various lines of defense

 The first two years of a bachelor’s program in biochemistry are focused on courses in general chemistry, mathematics, and biology.
 It is typically in the second year of study that students take their first full course in biochemistry.
 The curriculum for years three and four is made up of lecture, laboratory, and research courses specific to the field.
 The following are some samples:

 - Biochemistry – Nucleic Acids and Biological Information Flow